-In May 2020, we made changes to the eligibility criteria for Advanced Teacher Status (ATS) to widen its accessibility to more advanced teachers across post-14 education, whilst importantly retaining the same awarding criteria.
+In May 2020, we made changes to the eligibility criteria for Advanced Teacher Status (ATS) to widen its accessibility to more advanced teachers across the Further Education and Training sector whilst importantly retaining the same awarding criteria.
 It is vital that we continue to raise professionalism in the sector but in a way that ensures ATS is still the gold standard for professional status.

 Since its launch in 2017, over 100 members have now achieved this prestigious status.
 One of the eligibility criteria from launch was that ATS applicants must hold either Qualified Teacher Learning Skills (QTLS) status or QTS as well as a minimum of four years’ teaching experience.
 Over the past three years we have heard regular feedback from individuals that they would like to complete ATS, but don’t hold QTLS.
 Early in 2020 we decided to consider whether we should introduce an alternative route to ATS.